versia-pub/docs/docs/objects/patch.md

 # Patch

-A `Patch` object is an object that represents a change to a `Note`.
-It is used to update a `Note`, such as when a spelling mistake is made and needs to be corrected.
+A `Patch` object represents a modification to a [Note](./note).
+It is primarily used to update a [Note](./note), for instance, to correct a typographical error.

-`Patch` objects are not meant to be displayed to the user, and are only meant to be used internally by the server.
+`Patch` objects are intended for internal server use and are not designed to be displayed to the user.

-`Patch` objects **MUST** have a different `id` as the object that they are patching, and **MUST** have a `patched_at` field that contains the date and time that the object was patched.
-The `id` of the object that is being patched **MUST** be stored in the `patched_id` field.
+Each subsequent patch is applied to the original object, not the preceding patch.
+The server is responsible for presenting the most recent patch stored to the client.

-Subsequent patches are applied to the original object, not to the previous patch.
-It is up to the server to display the most recent patch it has in storage to the client.
+> [!NOTE]

-> **Note:**: A `Patch` object must replace the object that it is patching when displayed to the client.
-As such, if a Patch object is missing some fields from the previous object, these fields should not be displayed to the user
+> A `Patch` object should replace the object it is patching when displayed to the client.
+Therefore, if a Patch object lacks some fields from the previous object, these fields should be removed in the edit.

-Here is an example `Patch` for the aforementioned object:
+Here is a sample `Patch` for the aforementioned object:

 ```json5
 {
     "type": "Patch",